 Microsoft Corporation, who owns Visual Foxpro, announced on January 12, 2010 that mainstream support for the product has ended.
 Microsoft will continue "extended support" until January 13, 2015.
 There are presently no plans by Microsoft to release any further updates or patches for FoxPro so, in effect, practical support has ended.

 What does this mean for the user of a FoxPro program?
 Perhaps nothing at all.
-If the program is functioning in a satisfactory manner then there is no need not to continue to use it.
+If the program is functioning in a satisfactory manner then there is no need not to continue to use it so long as you have hardware that can run it.
 However, if the time comes that the program can no longer be adapted to changing conditions, or support is harder and harder to come by due to a decline in FoxPro specialists, then the user may wish to upgrade the program to something current.